Vystar Co. (OTCMKTS:VYST) Short Interest Update

 Vystar Co.
-(OTCMKTS:VYST) saw a significant increase in short interest during the month of October.
-As of October 29th, there was short interest totalling 57,600 shares, an increase of 18.8% from the October 14th total of 48,500 shares.
-Based on an average trading volume of 5,966,000 shares, the days-to-cover ratio is presently 0.0 days.
+(OTCMKTS:VYST) was the recipient of a significant drop in short interest during the month of November.
+As of November 15th, there was short interest totalling 7,000 shares, a drop of 87.8% from the October 31st total of 57,600 shares.
+Based on an average daily trading volume, of 6,053,100 shares, the days-to-cover ratio is currently 0.0 days.

 Vystar Company Profile